ClassErased/shell-automation/README.md

+# jammy.sh

+A bash script to automate some fun stuff that were missing from the default Ubuntu 22.04 LTS minimal installation.

-# How to use this script?
+## How to use this script?

 1. Download Ubuntu 22.04 LTS (Jammy Jellyfish) from https://ubuntu.com/download/desktop
 2. Select minimal installation only.